Parry-Zhuo/DeliberatePracticeTimer/README.md

-All data will automatically be uploaded onto an excel sheet that is connected to the cloud.
-Allowing for users to log in data and reflect upon their habits from different computers.
+All data will automatically be uploaded onto a google sheets that is connected to the cloud.
+Through usage of the google sheets API.

-This is a project I created for my "introduction to python" 4 week course, where I was assigned 2 days to create a project of my choosing in python.
-To create this app in such a timer period, I employed the usage of CHATGPT utilizing prompting techniques to aid in brainstorming, and coding this project.
+This project began as part of a 4-week "Introduction to Python" course and was later expanded due to the benefits it brang to my schoolwork.